Updated Jan 3rd, 2022.

 Conclusion

 The article proves something, and that is that znx is sufficiently flexible.
 There’s no denying that znx has to provide this functionality independently.
-But, this clarifies that you do not have to wipe your storage device to deploy Nitrux if you don’t want to do that.
+But this clarifies that you do not have to wipe your storage device to deploy Nitrux if you don’t want to do that.

-In the end, you can easily integrate the znx ISO images into an existing installation.
+Ultimately, you can easily integrate the znx ISO images into an existing installation.